google-deepmind/sonnet/docs/sonnet.md

 ##### Returns:

-  A collection of variables for the current module (sorted by attribute name) followed by variables from all submodules recursively (depth first).
+  A sequence of variables for the current module (sorted by attribute name) followed by variables from all submodules recursively (breadth first).

 #### [`experimental.v2.Module.variables`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/module/module.py?l=97)<a id="experimental.v2.Module.variables" />

-Collection of variables owned by this module and it's submodules.
+Sequence of variables owned by this module and it's submodules.

 Note: this method uses reflection to find variables on the current instance and submodules.
 For performance reasons you may wish to cache the result